opendocsg/slw-judgments-backfill/2010_SGHC_52/report.md

 21     As an act constituting an offence under s 5 of the CYPA may also constitute an offence under the old s 377 of the Penal Code which dealt with the offence of carnal intercourse against the order of nature, the factors to be taken into consideration in sentencing for offences under that provision can also apply to offences of sexual abuse under s 5 of the CYPA.

-22     In _Lim Hock Hin Kelvin v Public Prosecutor_ [1998] 1 SLR(R) 37 which dealt with sentencing tariffs for offences under the old ss 377 and 377A, the Court of Appeal ruled that:
+22     In _Lim Hock Hin Kelvin v Public Prosecutor_ <span class="citation">[1998] 1 SLR(R) 37</span> which dealt with sentencing tariffs for offences under the old ss 377 and 377A, the Court of Appeal ruled that:

  21 In considering the appropriate tariffs for sentences, the gravity of the offence and the circumstances in which the offence was committed had to be taken into account: